ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS.md

 source ~/apc-ve/bin/activate
 ```

 Then install ParallelCluster.
-If the version of ParallelCluster does not match the version used to genearte the AMI then the cluster creation operation will fail.
-Currently E4S-Pro AMIs are built with version 3.8.0 but you can check the name of the image for the ParallelCluster version.
+If the version of ParallelCluster does not match the version used to generate the AMI then the cluster creation operation will fail.
+As of this writing E4S Pro AMIs are built with ParallelCluster 3.8.0.
+Check the version string of your selected E4S Pro AMI, visible on the AWS Marketplace listing, for the associated ParallelCluster version.
 ```
 python3 -m pip install --upgrade "aws-parallelcluster"==3.8.0
 ```